Air Conditioner Repair Checklist

 If you have a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, go to the manufacturer’s website for help.
 If you still can’t get it to work, contact us at 862-345-6896 for help.

 Your system typically has a shut-off device by its condenser.
 This lever is typically in a metal box mounted on your residence.
-If your unit has recently been fixed, the lever may have unintentionally been positioned in the “off” location.
+If your unit has recently been fixed, the lever may have unintentionally been turned off.

 Clogged Condensate Drain Pan